Fly Fishing Big Sky Country

 From the Holter Dam downstream to Cascade, MT is a 40-mile stretch home to approximately 3,500 to 5,500 fish per mile.
 Rainbows and browns exceeding 16 inches are plentiful, and it is no question why this section of the Missouri has its reputation.
 The majority of fish are rainbow trout that average between 14-18 inches.
 The occasional browns tend to be a bit larger.

 There is a fair amount of river access from the Holter Dam to the city of Cascade, with numerous public access sites.
-With great fertility and prolific hatches of mayflies, caddis, and midges, the Missouri River can fish well year-round.
+The Missouri River can fish well year-round with great fertility and prolific hatches of mayflies, caddis, and midges.

 Late June through August is the best time of year for this tailwater.
 Weeds grow tall, but fish move shallow, and the hatches take off.
 While there is somewhat of an absence of stonefly hatches, the terrestrials can be plentiful during the late summer months.
 The strong group of consistent bug hatches is midges, baetis, caddis, and PMD’s.